dumitrescustefan/ronec/spacy/README.md

 ## Convert

-Firstly, you need to convert the RONEC to [Spacy's JSON CoNLL-U BIO format](https://spacy.io/api/annotation#json-input) using the
+Firstly, you need to convert the RONEC CoNLL-UP to [Spacy's JSON CoNLL-U BIO format](https://spacy.io/api/annotation#json-input) using the
-`spacy_convert.py` script.
-It creates three files to train, validate and evalute the model.
+`convert_spacy.py` script.
+It creates two files to train and validate the model.
 To run the script use the following command:

 ```
-python3 convert_spacy.py <ronec_path> <output_path>
+python3 convert_spacy.py <ronec_conllup_path> <output_path>
 ```

 ## Train

 To train a model, you must give as arguments the path to train and dev files created from running the previous convert script to the Spacy's cli.
-Also, remember to specify `ner` to `-p` argument, to use only the named entity recognition functionality.
+Also, remember to add the `-p ner` argument, to use only the named entity recognition functionality.
 For instance, run the following command:

 ```
-python3 -m spacy train ro <model_path> <ronec_train_path> <ronec_dev_path> -p ent
+python3 -m spacy train ro <model_path> <ronec_train_path> <ronec_dev_path> -p ner
 ```

 Additional information about Spacy's training configuration can be found at https://spacy.io/api/cli#train.

 ## Evaluate

-To evaluate the model, you must give as arguments the path to eval file created from the convert script and the path to the trained model.
+To evaluate the model, you must give as arguments the path to dev file created by the `convert_spacy.py` and the path to the trained model.
 For instance, run the following command:

 ```
 python3 -m spacy evaluate <model_path> <ronec_eval_path>
 ```

-And it gives us the following results on a trained default model:
+It gives the following results on the basic model (Note: to obtain better results, you need to tune the hyperparameters of the the model):

 ```
 Time      1.02 s